Superintendent – Dave Younce

 Brian joined the Mill River Schools community in 2012, holding a BA in English from UNC Chapel Hill, and a MA in Education from Wake Forest University.
 He is excited about the prospect of proficiency-based learning and personalization shifting our whole system toward being learner centered.

-Brian enjoys unplugging and spending time on Lake Beebe, snowboarding, and hiking the area with his wonderful wife, Johanna, their too-adorable-to-scold-for-too-long puggle Tensleep who eats anything on which he can get his paws, and their beautiful baby girl Juniper Mae.
+Brian enjoys unplugging and spending time on Lake Beebe, snowboarding, and hiking the area with his wonderful wife, Johanna, their too-adorable-to-scold-for-too-long puggle Tensleep who eats anything on which he can get his paws, and their beautiful girls Juniper Mae and Olive Monroe.

 Director of Student Services – Coral Stone